CS-6476-project/segmentation/docs/index.md

 ## Problem statement

-The goal of our project is to compare different segmentation methods that we have learned about in class with the current state-of-the-art technique.
-We will also explore how different feature spaces effect clustering and graph based approaches to segmentation.
+The goal of our project is to compare different segmentation methods that we have learned about in class with current state-of-the-art techniques.
+We will also explore how different feature spaces affect clustering and graph based approaches to segmentation.

 ## Approach